September 1976 (the present)

 He’d been thinking through a plan for the last few hours as Artie had chattered away and his declaration now made it official.
 He’d head to the heart of farm country where it should be easy to find work despite his age.
 Housing, too.
 He wasn’t afraid of hard work.
 Thanks to time spent with his grandfather before the family farm was sold, he knew his way around a tractor.
 In fact, he loved working outdoors.
 The heady smell of manure, the richness of dirt on his hands satisfied rather than repelled him.
 Being around plants and animals gave him a sense of peace and fulfillment.
 He loved nurturing living things, seeing them grow as a result of his care.
 And a cow or corn stalk never questioned his grades or his plans for the future - never mind his sexuality.
 They never made him feel less than he was.
 They just were.
 So why couldn’t he be who and what he was?

 “Iowa, aye?”
 Artie eyed him up and for the first time the man’s easy perusal made Ken uneasy.
 But he didn’t seem like much of a threat and, besides, Ken knew he could handle himself.
-If there was one thing that he had confidence in about himself, it was his strength and athletic ability.
+If there was one thing that about himself in which he was confident, it was his strength and athletic ability.
 His cherubic good looks, on the other hand, had always been a double-edged sword.

 “Do you know anyone in Iowa?”
 Artie questions turned more pressing, even as he carefully kept the conversation light.